Lessons in Learning Chinese: Pete Jackson

 I think it’s a false economy when people say they don’t want to learn characters.
 Being literate is surprisingly useful, and there’s only so far you can go with pinyin before it becomes super confusing.
 Also, never think that tones aren’t important.
 If you don’t get it right at the beginning, you’ll have to relearn everything all over again.
 I’m discovering that now because I learned most of my vocab visually, without remembering the tones.
 Big mistake.

-Any favorite words or phrases? (there are loads which don’t have equivalents in English)
+Any favorite words or phrases? (loads don’t have equivalents in English)

 Funny stories from your experience?
 Embarrassing language mistakes, misunderstandings, surreal moments etc.